N33t/WallE/source/README.txt

 	-> Bug fixes
 		-> Map with more than 1 agent makes WallE say that there are 0 agents on the map.
-Fix (Nikolaj)
+Fix (Nikolaj) It's a problem with GameMap.getUnsolvedGoal();
+			Not fixed, since it will be changed to job anyway.

 ------------------How to run